"I find The Alexander Technique very helpful in my work. Things happen without you trying.

-The Alexander Technique (A.T.) is a re-educational method that restores your natural ability to move in a skilled and poised way, just as happens naturally in small children and gifted athletes.
+The Alexander Technique (A.T.) is an educational method that restores your ability to move in a skilled and poised way, just as happens naturally in small children and gifted athletes.

 When errors in the way you go about doing things restricts your potential, or causes you pain or injury, a course of lessons in the A.T. is very likely to help - and the benefits can be dramatic and long-lasting.